Atchison, Kansas, 1854:

 Boone pushed the door open and peeked inside.
 The home that Lynelle had always kept so neat was in shambles.
 “Mama?”
 Their bed had been thrown aside, buffalo skin lying in a heap on the floor.
 “Mama?”
 He had waited a whole day in Jack’s shed for her to come.
 Was she off wandering again?

 Boone saw her knife stuck in the table.
 He grabbed hold of the handle and wrenched it free.
 The blade was covered with blood.
-A fight here.
-Maybe they injured her so that they could carry her away.
+Maybe she killed them all.
 He heard a thump outside and ran back to the door.

 Big Grizzly Jack stood outside the house.
 “Sump’en wrong, boy?”